 RELATED REVIEW: The Best Long Underwear and Base Layer for Men

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 The blended fabric and thoughtful design of the Merino+ 160 more than convinced us over our testing period that this model deserves applause.
-Weighing only 7.5 oz and featuring a fabric weight of 160 g/m², it provides excellent breathability, superior comfort, and a surprisingly good layering ability.
+Weighing only 7.5 oz and featuring a fabric weight of 160 g/m², it provides excellent breathability, superior comfort, and surprisingly good layering ability.
 It's not extremely warm, but if you don't need the extra insulation, our Top Pick for Lightweight is a smart choice.
 It does cost $110, which was the second-most expensive long underwear top in our laundry heap.

 This thin fabric was one of the best in our base layer selection for transmitting moisture away from our bodies.
 In the backcountry, we hiked for hours on end with a heavy pack in moderate temperatures, but never felt any sweat condensing on the inside of this shirt.
 Any moisture we produced was immediately moved to the external environment.
-Its performance was comparable to that of the Patagonia Capilene, Icebreaker Oasis, tasc Base Layer, and REI Merino Midweight models.

 Comfort and Fit

 For being a thin, slim-fitting product, the Rab 160 model gets along well with others.
-It slides under mid-layers and jackets easily, and stays in place when moving around as a first layer.
+It slides under mid-layers and jackets easily and stays in place when moving around as a first layer.
 It also stretches nicely to fit over next-to-skin t-shirts and base layers with minimal bunching in the armpits.
 We didn't notice any loss of mobility when layering, but it did lose a bit of comfort when layered over other products.
 It won't fit over thicker base layers very well, either.
 But then, why would you want it to?

 This product isn't cheap, costing $110.
 We think that's a lot to spend on a shirt, but if you want top performance from a lightweight base layer, you won't find a better model than this one.
-Rab seems to have a penchant for high-quality designs, and their prices follow suit.
+Rab seems to have a penchant for high-quality designs, and their prices often follow suit.
 Although it is expensive, we still find a lot of value in this excellent product.